conceptcartography/conceptcartography/docs/concepts/cognitive-epistemic-value.md

 ## 📚 References

 - Carrier, Martin.
 “Values and Objectivity in Science: Value-Ladenness, Pluralism and the Epistemic Attitude.” _Science & Education_ 22, no. 10 (2013): 2547–68. https: doi.org/10.1007/s11191-012-9481-5.
 - Longino, Helen E. “Cognitive and Non-Cognitive Values in Science: Rethinking the Dichotomy.”
-In Feminism, Science, and the Philosophy of Science, edited by Lynn
+In _Feminism, Science, and the Philosophy of Science_, edited by Lynn
   Hankinson Nelson and Jack Nelson.
-Springer Netherlands, 1996. https:doi.org/10.1007/978-94-009-1742-2_3.
+Springer, 1996. https:doi.org/10.1007/978-94-009-1742-2_3.

 ---